 Apply at the Welcome Center by the application deadline of the year your child will be 4 on September 1.
-Students residing within District 205 boundaries from any zone may apply.
+Students residing within RPS 205 boundaries from any zone may apply.

 Parents or guardians must attend one of the required orientation sessions at the school and will receive a flyer with orientation dates and times when applying.
 Attendance is mandatory, including parents who currently have a child or children in the Montessori program.
 If the parent or guardian does not attend an orientation, the application will be withdrawn from the lottery process.

 The computerized, random lottery is run in mid-March for students who applied and whose parent/guardian attended an orientation.

 Sibling priority is given to pre-kindergarten students living in the same home as students who are already enrolled in the program (pre-kindergarten through 7th grade).
 If the only sibling attending Montessori is currently in 8th grade and will attend high school in the upcoming school year, sibling preference for the upcoming school year does not apply.

 NEW 2019-2020: If the only sibling at Montessori is eligible for another special program through lottery or fall K gifted testing and accepts the seat, sibling preference does not apply.

 Notification is by US mail after the lottery takes place.